Book Group Calendar

 A revealing insider’s memoir from a top-level insider in the Israeli government.
 The author shares up close observations of all of Israel’s leaders from David Ben-Gurion through Menachim Begin.
 He was in the room during Israel’s wars and the peace negotiations with Egypt , when Yitzhak Rabin ordered the Entebbe rescue mission, and Begin ordered the bombing of Iraq’s nuclear reactors.

-April 30------- LUNCH WITH THE AUTHOR--Paper Love: Searching for the Girl My Grandfather Left Behind by Sarah Wildman
+April 30------- Paper Love: Searching for the Girl My Grandfather Left Behind by Sarah Wildman

 May 7 ------- An American Bride in Kabul by Phyllis Chesler